Session Submission Summary

 Doctoral student Elizabeth Tong turns to the “hollow state” to explore how equity values are interpreted and implemented by nonprofit and government contractors in a workforce and housing initiative.
 Through rich qualitative data—including interviews, observations, and document analysis—the study identifies how organizational form, frontline staff characteristics, and contract complexity moderate the translation of equity goals into program design and implementations.

-Dr. Jurcevic offers a theoretical interrogation of how Whiteness—conceived as a dominant social and institutional force—constrains DEI implementation in public organizations.
+Dr. Ines Jurcevic offers a theoretical interrogation of how Whiteness—conceived as a dominant social and institutional force—constrains DEI implementation in public organizations.
 The paper proposes a four-factor framework explaining how DEI initiatives, even when well-intentioned, may be co-opted by or structured within norms that uphold White dominance.
 It calls for a critical re-examination of the context in which DEI efforts unfold and urges public sector leaders to consider how systemic Whiteness may undermine genuine equity transformation.

-Dr. Hall serves as a discussant for this panel.
+Dr. Crystal Hall serves as a discussant for this panel.
 Dr. Hall is a respected scholar with a robust record of conducting policy interventions that center anti-racist and racial justice lenses.
 She has served in both academic and government agencies at the local, state, and federal level – including having served as a Fellow on the White House Social and Behavioral Sciences Team and the Federal Office of Evaluation Sciences at the General Services Administration.
 Her recent work - Anti-racist by Design - prioritizes the intentiona limplementaiton of social science principles to provide actionable tools for implementing racial jusitce values.
 Dr. Hall is well positioned to serve as a discussant on these presentations.

 Collectively, these lines of scholarship reveal that equity implementation is not merely a technical challenge but a deeply political and social process shaped by internal representational structures, inter-organizational dynamics, and normative racialized frameworks.
 The panel advances the field by bridging empirical, applied, and theoretical perspectives and highlighting pathways for more effective and just institutional change.